 The Importance of Defining your BATNA and WATNA

 These powerful tools in negotiation are such tools because they determine the importance and necessity of a negotiated agreement for a party.
 Understanding BATNA and WATNA will help the parties to make an informed decision about the best course of action in negotiation.
 It will also provide something to compare the offers on the bargaining table to once the parties have started to move toward an agreement.
 It will help determine if an offer is in the party’s best interests or if it would be better to continue negotiating.
 When a party has a strong BATNA, they are more willing to walk away without a settlement.
 Additionally, if a party has really poor alternatives, they will be more willing to accept a settlement that is less favorable to ensure that there is an agreement when they leave the room.

-Considering the alternative is useful, even when the parties will eventually reject a negotiated agreement for two reasons.
+Considering the alternative is useful, even when the parties will eventually reject an agreement for two reasons.

 - Other Interests: Analyzing the BATNA and WATNA allows the parties to look at the other interests that are driving the negotiation outside of a specific dollar amount.
 This allows the parties to know what the other party may need or want in further negotiations or offers outside of a formal process.
 It also allows a party to clearly see their other interests and to find out what they need out of a settlement.